Lucy-Quinn/The-Video-Store-m1-Project/README.md

 ## Description

 Are you a film buff and you need some inspiration? 🎬 Looking for that film that makes your hairs stand on ends or gives you butterflies in your stomach? 🦋 The Video Store will provide you with a selection of those most popular movies.
-You can rate the movies or simply just browse for ideas... 💡
+You can rent, rate the movies or simply just browse for ideas... 💡